New Boston Historical Society

 The Lazy-A's roof is reinforced concrete 8" thick, supported by steel I-beams on steel posts.

-Interior walls are made of wide-board pine stained to absorb the sun's heat.
+The Lazy-A's interior walls are made of wide-board pine stained to absorb the sun's heat.

 The Wheelers estimated that construction costs per square foot were about 15% higher than for a conventional home,